Current academic and student regulations and procedures

 - C1: Procedure for complaints (PDF)

 - C2: Procedure for hearings by Panel (PDF)

 - C3: Procedure for managed exclusion orders (PDF)

 - C4: Procedure for awarding posthumous degrees (PDF)

 - C5: Procedure for managing behaviour in respect to Student Regulations and Procedures (PDF).

 If you have any queries in relation to University of Surrey academic and student regulations and procedures please contact the Academic Policy and Governance team (OSCAR) via email email@example.com.

 *Many of the University’s programmes receive accreditation by Professional, Statutory and Regulatory Bodies (PSRBs).
 There may be occasions when the requirements of a PSRB for accreditation do not align with the University regulations.
 In such cases, a proposal for an exception to regulations is submitted for approval by senior University learning and teaching committees.
-The full process for the approval of exceptions to regulations is described in the Introduction to the Quality Framework.
+The full process for the approval of exceptions to regulations is described in the Introduction to the quality framework (PDF).

-For further information on accredited programmes please see the internal webpages.
+For further information on accredited programmes please see our SurreyNet pages.